 The reducing sugars (glucose, fructose) and asparagine are natural components of plants and plant-derived ingredients.
 They are particularly prevalent in cereals and potatoes.
 It has been shown that the reducing sugars are the limiting factors in acrylamide formation in potatoes, while asparagine appears to be the limiting factor in cereal products (Stadler 2006).

 Much research has focused on the human health risks of the levels of acrylamide found in foods and on ways of reducing those levels.
 Carcinogencity has been demonstrated in animal studies at high doses, but is unproven in humans at the acrylamide concentrations found in the diet.
 Reduction strategies for food manufacturers are now described in detailed Codes of Practice, with different approaches required for different food types.
+These are cross-referenced in EU legislation, which dictates an ALARA (As Low As Reasonably Achievable) approach to mitigation.
 There is also advice available on how to minimize acrylamide during domestic cooking.

 Although both gas-chromatographic and liquid-chromatographic methods were initially developed (Castle and Erickson 2005, Lehotay 2006), the majority of laboratories now use liquid-chromatography-mass spectrometry (LC-MS) methods of analysis (Tekelli 2012).
 Most commercial laboratories can comfortably measure to 10 µg/kg or below in even “difficult” sample types such as chocolate and coffee.